-Veins and capillaries are two different types of vessels but often mistakenly used terms.
-Therefore, a proper understanding is necessary about these important parts of the circulatory system to avoid mistakes.
 Usually, oxygenated blood travels through main arteries, divides into specific arteries designed for the organs and tissues, further divides into capillaries, and finally reaches the organs and tissues.
-Then, deoxygenated blood from the organs and tissues come back to the heart through veins.
-These important parts of the circulatory system would be easy to understand if the differences and particular characteristics are understood, and this article would be a great help for that.
+Then, deoxygenated blood from the organs and tissues comes back to the heart through veins.
+These important parts of the circulatory system would be easy to understand if we know the differences and particular characteristics between them.
+Hence, this article attempts to discuss the difference between capillaries and veins.

 What are Veins?

-What is the difference between Veins and Capillaries?
+What is the Difference Between Capillaries and Veins?

-• Veins are more complex and larger in structure, but capillaries are simple and very small structures.
-In fact, veins contain three made up of three different layers containing connective tissues, smooth muscles, and endothelial layer.
+Capillaries and veins are two types of blood vessels.
+Capillaries function in the microcirculation while veins contribute to the macrocirculation of blood.
+So, this is the key difference between capillaries and veins.
+Furthermore, the basic structural difference between capillaries and veins is that the veins are more complex and larger, while capillaries are simple and very small structures.
+In fact, the veins contain three different layers containing connective tissues, smooth muscles, and the endothelial layer.
 However, capillaries have only one layer of endothelial cells.